-Authoritarianism as the third stage in the perception of the emperor in the Romanian world has slowly formed during 100 years reaching the form consacrated during the reign of Emperor Francis Joseph.
+Authoritarianism, as the third stage in the perception of the emperor in the Romanian world has slowly formed during 100 years, reaching the form consecrated during the reign of Emperor Francis Joseph.
 It follows the consolidation of the imperial power in Transylvania and the Banat on a military, political and administrative level.
-The incipient and fragmentary perception of authoritarianism appears in public opinion after the Josephine periods.
-The positive perception of the reign of Francis Joseph I in the Romanian world introduces with a silent consent the establishment of authoritarianism.
+The incipient and fragmentary perception of authoritarianism appears in public opinion after the Josephine period.
+The positive perception of the reign of Francis Joseph I in the Romanian world introduces, with a silent consent the establishment of authoritarianism.
 This can be traced in the notes of "the humble" on the margin of old religious books, notes written by clerks, priests and peasants.
 This shows the socially shared perception of authoritarianism.
-Beyond the precautious use of certain clichés and syntagms belonging to an iconic style in regard of the titles of emperors, the notes of "the humble" throw light on certain remarks characterising the metamorphosis in the perception of the imperial power.
+Beyond the precautionary use of certain clichés and syntagms belonging to an iconic style in regard of the titles of emperors, the notes of "the humble" throw light on certain remarks characterising the metamorphoses in the perception of the imperial power.
 These remarks usually refer to clerics and layman (bishops and emperors) who lead the communities at the given time; they note the names and titles of the great people of a certain epoch.
-Generally the syntagms "his highness", "enlightened", "his very highness" and "most enlightened" are used as imperial titles.
+Generally the syntagms "his highness," "enlightened," "his very highness" and "most enlightened" are used as imperial titles.
 At the end of the 18th century there appeared also formulas which had the connotation of the unlimited, authoritarian power of the king, as compared to the usual titles.
-For example, a note on the margin of a book found in Saravale, a place in the Banat, dating from 1791, says that the book was written in the time of "our most enlightened, almighty
+For example, a note on the margin of a book found in Saravale, a place in the Banat, dating from 1791, says that the book was written in the time of "our most enlightened, almighty Emperor Leopold II."44 A note from 1817 has the following formulation: "our most enlightened and governing Emperor Francis I."45 The increase of imperial power and authority, conclusively consecrated under the badge of authoritarianism in the time of Francis Joseph can also be seen in a note dating from 1908 which unequivocally proves imperial plenipotence: "under the domination of our most enlightened and all-powerful Emperor and King Francis Joseph."46